confluentinc/ksql/docs-md/concepts/queries/index.md

 ksqlDB has a rich set of constructs for both storing events in collections and deriving new ones through stream processing.
-Sometimes, you need to process your events by aggregating them together into a materialized view.
-In this case, you need a way for your applications or microservices to leverage this view.
+Sometimes, you need to process your events in a real-time stream or by aggregating them together into a materialized table.
+In these cases, you need a way for your applications or microservices to leverage these collections.
 That's where queries come in.

 Push and pull queries
 ---------------------

-Queries enable you to ask questions about materialized views. ksqlDB supports two different kinds of client-issued queries: push and pull.
+Queries enable you to ask questions about collections and materialized views. ksqlDB supports two different kinds of client-issued queries: push and pull.

 - [Pull Queries](pull.md) enable you to look up information at a point in time.
 - [Push Queries](push.md) enable you to subscribe to a result as it changes in real-time.
-Push queries also enable you to access other collections, like streams.
+You can subscribe to the output of any query, including those that returns a stream or a materialized aggregate table.

 ksqlDB supports both kinds of queries by using SQL over its REST API.
 Combining them enables you to build powerful real-time applications.